 After a lot of initial complaints, Uber now provides public liability insurance which does cover Uber drivers and passengers, as well as some third parties, in certain circumstances.
 A lot depends on exactly what the Uber driver was doing at the time of the accident.
 As the Uber driver is not a regular ‘employee’ of Uber, he or she must use personal liability insurance if the vehicle is not carrying a passenger or available for carrying a passenger at the time of an accident.
 So, if you are a cyclist and are hit by a driver who does not have a passenger, you will not be covered by Uber’s insurance policy.
 You will have to fight the driver’s own insurer to obtain compensation instead.
 The same applies to anyone in the vehicle who is not a passenger if there is an accident.

 The only time that Uber’s own insurance policy covers anyone at all is if the Uber driver is actually carrying a passenger.
-Then a 1 million dollar public liability cover applies to the driver, any passengers and third parties.
-There is also an additional uninsured / underinsured policy which Uber provides if you, as an Uber passenger, are hit by another driver who was uninsured or underinsured.
+Then a 1 million dollar public liability cover applies to the driver, any passengers, and third parties.
+There is also an additional uninsured/underinsured policy that Uber provides if you, as an Uber passenger, are hit by another driver who was uninsured or underinsured.

 Uber drivers are not employees of Uber, but individual contractors

-The long and the short of it is that if you do intend to use Uber, be aware that there is an element of risk involved which counterbalances the savings compared to taking the bus or a taxi.
-If you are injured as a passenger, or as a third party, and find it difficult to obtain compensation you should contact a Jackson Uber accident attorney.
-Call the Diaz Law Firm in Jackson MS as soon as you can at 601-607-3456.
+The long and the short of it is that if you do intend to use Uber, be aware that there is an element of risk involved that counterbalances the savings compared to taking the bus or a taxi.
+If you are injured as a passenger, or as a third party, and find it difficult to obtain the compensation you should contact a Jackson Uber accident attorney.
+Contact the Diaz Law Firm online or call us in Jackson MS as soon as you can at 601-607-3456.